Emma Thompson: Writing

 In 2012, Thompson wrote The Further Tale of Peter Rabbit as an addition to the Peter Rabbit series by Beatrix Potter to commemorate the 110th anniversary of the publication of The Tale of Peter Rabbit.
 She was approached by the publishers to write it, the first authorised Peter story since 1930 and the only one not written by Potter.
 The book falls in the middle of the earlier series, rather than at the end, and takes Peter Rabbit outside of Mr. McGregor's garden and into Scotland.
 It was a New York Times Best Seller.
 In 2013, Thompson wrote a second book in the series titled The Christmas Tale of Peter Rabbit.
 A third book, The Spectacular Tale of Peter Rabbit, was released in 2014.
 In 2018, Thompson said she would like to write about "what it's like being human now".

 Other work

 In 2014, Thompson was among a group of influential British women, which included Annie Lennox and Rita Ora, to feature in the latest iteration of British retailer Marks & Spencer's 'Leading Ladies' marketing campaign.

+Acting credits and accolades

+Thompson has won two Academy Awards, for Best Actress in James Ivory's Howards End (1992) and for Best Adapted Screenplay for Ang Lee's Sense and Sensibility (1995), and been nominated for three others.
+Thompson has also received three BAFTA Awards, two Golden Globe Awards, and a Primetime Emmy Award, in addition to nominations for two Grammy Awards, two Independent Spirit Awards, and six Screen Actors Guild Awards.
+In 2018, she was made a Dame (DBE) by Queen Elizabeth II for her contributions to drama.
+She was elected a Fellow of the Royal Society of Literature in 2021.